 Apple Valley Hillbilly Garden and Toy Land

 9351 US Highway 68 W, Calvert City

 Keith Holt was raised enjoying roadside attractions, and it inspired him to create one of his own.
 He collects every toy imaginable and molds his own creations and art installations.
 You will find everything from toy trains and Barbie dolls to toilets, old cars and Elvis busts.
 Holt is trying to keep the flair of roadside attractions alive with unusual folk art tributes and forgotten toys.
 We think he does a fine job of adding flair where others might find despair.
-Read more about Hillbilly Garden and Toy Land over here.
+Read more about the Hillbilly Toyland

 711 Mammoth Cave Road, Cave City